JohnRTurner/riviandatagen/README.md

 This project was generated with Python 3 and Docker.

 ## Loading the Data to Kafka
-1. Setup Kafak Server as needed - [Kafka Quick Setup][kafkasetup]
+1. Setup Kafka Server as needed - [Kafka Quick Setup][kafkasetup]
-1. Obtain Server - can use AWS
+1. Obtain application server - can use AWS
+1. In AWS add the application server to the Security Group's Inbound Rules for the Kafka Server
 1. Install Docker - `sudo apt install docker.io nmon -y`
 1. Add Docker Group to User `sudo usermod -a -G docker ubuntu`
 1. Relogin for the user to gain access to Docker.
-1. Make a local copy of the application code found on [github][github] by `git clone https://github.com/JohnRTurner/riviandatagen.git`
+1. Make a local copy of the application code found on [GitHub][github] by `git clone https://github.com/JohnRTurner/riviandatagen.git`
 1. Build the Docker image `docker build riviandatagen -t riviandatagen`
 1. Run the Image `docker run -d --name riviandatagen -e KAFKA_SERVER=localhost:29092 -e BATCH_SIZE=1000 -e KAFKA_TOPIC=test -e PROC_COUNT=8 -t riviandatagen`
 1. View the logs `docker logs -f riviandatagen`